j19sch/j19sch.github.io/blog/2012/vipt-bottom-up-or-top-down/index.md

 ---

-*This post was originally published [here](https://testingcurve.wordpress.com/2012/07/17/vipt-bottom-up-or-top-down/).*
+*This post was originally published on my old blog.*

 [^1]: This is a really good moment to go and read Iain McCowatt's latest blog post "[Doctor, Doctor](http://exploringuncertainty.com/blog/archives/860)", by the way.
 It's about how testers make decisions.